Meet the Book

 Change the way you think about stories.

-In Discovering the Soul of Your Story, author Roger Rueff applies his unique perspective as a scientifically trained creative writer to tease out the potent secrets that lie at the core of great stories and transform them into groundbreaking principles that any writer can use to understand his or her story at its deepest level.
+In Discovering the Soul of Your Story, author Roger Rueff applies his unique perspective as a scientifically trained creative writer to identify the potent secrets that lie at the core of great stories and transform them into groundbreaking principles that you can use to create your best work and solve development problems as they arise.

-- Part One—The grok Approach derives a unique new approach to story development and shows how it reveals the truest course of any story
+- Part One—The grok Approach derives a unique new approach to story creation and shows how you can use it to develop your story along its truest course

-- Part Two—Thematic Imprinting develops a universal thematic grammar and shows how to imprint and/or expose inherent story themes
+- Part Two—Thematic Imprinting develops a universal thematic grammar and reveals how you can use it to best identify and express your story theme

-- Part Three—Meta-adaptation combines the grok approach and thematic imprinting into a powerful tool for generating stories from scratch
+- Part Three—Meta-adaptation combines the grok approach and thematic imprinting into a powerful tool that you can use to generate compelling stories from scratch

-Through the generous use of step-by-step derivations, detailed explanations, and illustrative examples, the author weaves the parts together to create a tapestry of practical storytelling wisdom that applies to any story regardless of medium, type, form, or genre.
+Through the generous use of step-by-step reasoning, detailed explanations, and illustrative examples, the author weaves a tapestry of practical storytelling wisdom that you can apply immediately to your story regardless of medium, type, form, or genre.

 Roger Rueff's book has broken new ground.
 His innovative method allows a writer to identify a story's fundamental strengths and weaknesses, providing a clear understanding of what works and what needs work.
 I cannot recommend it more highly.
 W.C.—Chicago, Illinois